judka-uriel/uriel-book/uriel_en.md

 the eyes of one's neighbor in order to better understand their worldview, so too does an outside perspective on our world help one to better comprehend it.

-The opposite of postmodernism is immediacy, i.e., immediate participation in real life.
+The opposite of postmodernism is directness, immediacy, i.e., immediate participation in real life.
 This opposition of “practice vs theory” is evident in the example of the dichotomy of parts of tradition:

 - halakhic: when one directly practices the observance of traditions;
 - aggadic: when one studies from the outside, e.g. the study of religion and its history is also one of the manifestations of postmodernism.

 We cannot say that only one part should be retained while the other must be avoided.
 Living as an active player in real life, people can be both compassionate and cruel — whereas in the past people were primarily cruel.
 And viewing life from the sidelines as a detached observer, one can be both compassionate and cruel, when irony reaches the point of cold cynicism.